 The Joy of Missing Out

 Substituting FOMO for JOMO is an opportunity.
-It’s a matter of recognising when you’re being driven be fear.
+It’s a matter of recognising when fear drives you.
 The fear of looking dumb in front of your peers.
 The fear of not knowing when it’s the birthday of someone you don’t even know all that well.

-I’m not saying that you should never watch the news or participate on social media.
+I’m not saying that you should never watch the news or participate in social media.
 The whole idea is to be mindful of the compromises you make as a result of your decisions.